Multiverse: Arguments against multiverse hypotheses

 Philosopher Philip Goff argues that the inference of a multiverse to explain the apparent fine-tuning of the universe is an example of Inverse Gambler's Fallacy.

 Stoeger, Ellis, and Kircher note that in a true multiverse theory, "the universes are then completely disjoint and nothing that happens in any one of them is causally linked to what happens in any other one.
 This lack of any causal connection in such multiverses really places them beyond any scientific support".

+In May 2020, astrophysicist Ethan Siegel expressed criticism in a Forbes blog post that parallel universes would have to remain a science fiction dream for the time being, based on the scientific evidence available to us.

+Scientific American contributor John Horgan also argues against the idea of a multiverse, claiming that they are "bad for science."

 Types

 Max Tegmark and Brian Greene have devised classification schemes for the various theoretical types of multiverses and universes that they might comprise.

 Max Tegmark's four levels

 Cosmologist Max Tegmark has provided a taxonomy of universes beyond the familiar observable universe.
 The four levels of Tegmark's classification are arranged such that subsequent levels can be understood to encompass and expand upon previous levels.
 They are briefly described below.

 Level I: An extension of our universe

 A prediction of cosmic inflation is the existence of an infinite ergodic universe, which, being infinite, must contain Hubble volumes realizing all initial conditions.

 Accordingly, an infinite universe will contain an infinite number of Hubble volumes, all having the same physical laws and physical constants.
 In regard to configurations such as the distribution of matter, almost all will differ from our Hubble volume.
 However, because there are infinitely many, far beyond the cosmological horizon, there will eventually be Hubble volumes with similar, and even identical, configurations.
 Tegmark estimates that an identical volume to ours should be about 1010115 meters away from us.

-Given infinite space, there would, in fact, be an infinite number of Hubble volumes identical to ours in the universe.
+Given infinite space, there would be an infinite number of Hubble volumes identical to ours in the universe.
 This follows directly from the cosmological principle, wherein it is assumed that our Hubble volume is not special or unique.